PentesterArchive/Hacking-Web/Path traversal/Readme.md

 <img src="https://github.com/alejandro-pentest/Hacking-Web/assets/161533623/f17c99dc-36a3-4a19-88bb-10f9b3d5b93b" width="400">

-- We use the wrapper.
+- We use the wrapper (We dont use .php to search for the file because we saw that the web is adding the extension by it self).
 <img src="https://github.com/alejandro-pentest/Hacking-Web/assets/161533623/c42f2d73-e3f7-4911-bfc8-c1c41b68b14c" width="600">